 The signage shall indicate that the western vehicular access within Soper Place is to be used for ingress purposes only and appropriately signposted "Entry Only".
 The eastern vehicular access within Soper Place and vehicular access within Lawson Street is to be used for egress purposes only and appropriately signposted "No Entry".

-Prior to the issue of any Occupation Certificate, directional signage and line marking shall be installed indicating directional movements and the location of customer parking to the satisfaction of the Principal Certifier.
+In addition directional signage and line marking shall be installed indicating directional movements and the location of customer parking to the satisfaction of the Principal Certifier.

 Prior to the issue of any Occupation Certificate, a Maintenance Bond is to be lodged with Penrith City Council for road and drainage works within Lawson Street.